Redemption (Star Trek: The Next Generation): Part I

-Captain Jean-Luc Picard (as K'mpec's chosen "Arbiter of Succession") and the Enterprise-D are asked to attend the installation of Gowron as the Leader of the Klingon High Council.
+Captain Jean-Luc Picard (as K'mpec's chosen Arbiter of Succession) and the Enterprise-D are asked to attend the installation of Gowron as the Chancellor of the Klingon High Council.
 Gowron informs Picard that the House of Duras will challenge Gowron's position and may lead to a Klingon civil war.
-Meanwhile, Worf requests a leave of absence to visit his brother, Kurn, who controls a small fleet of Birds of Prey, and to urge him to back Gowron, as, once installed as the Leader, Gowron can reinstate their family name.
+Meanwhile, Worf requests a leave of absence to visit his brother, Kurn, who controls a small fleet of Birds of Prey, and to urge him to back Gowron, as, once installed as Chancellor, Gowron can reinstate their family's honor.

 Interrupting the ceremony, the Duras sisters present their deceased brother's illegitimate son, Toral, who has the lineage to challenge Gowron.
 Picard is called on to determine Toral's candidacy.
 The Duras sisters try to influence Picard; he in turn remarks that if he finds for Toral, Gowron will soon be dead, but if he finds for Gowron, Toral will lead a call for a rebellion against Gowron.
-At the restart of the ceremony, relying on Klingon law, Picard comes to the conclusion that Toral is too inexperienced to be Leader, and secures Gowron's candidacy.
+At the restart of the ceremony, relying on Klingon law, Picard comes to the conclusion that Toral lacks the experience to lead, and secures Gowron's candidacy.
 This, however, prompts a majority of the council members to abandon Gowron.
 Gowron returns to his ship to meet with Worf, who offers his brother's fleet's support in exchange for the return of his family name to honor.
 Gowron initially refuses, but they are attacked by two ships loyal to the House of Duras.
 Worf and the arrival of Kurn's fleet dispatch the attackers.
-Picard completes the rite and installs Gowron as Leader; Gowron restores Worf's family honor.
+Picard completes the rite and installs Gowron as Chancellor; Gowron restores Worf's family honor.

 Gowron and the Enterprise crew learn that the Duras sisters are assembling a fleet to incite a civil war.
 As the Federation cannot get involved in internal affairs, Worf resigns his commission from Starfleet to assist Gowron and Kurn.
 As the Enterprise evacuates the area before fighting begins, Toral and the Duras sisters consider Picard a coward, but their Romulan ally, a woman bearing an uncanny resemblance to the late Tasha Yar, emerges from the shadows and warns them that Picard may return.